Hokkaido chiffon cupcakes are soft, fluffy and filled with delicate whipped cream. They are light as air and so delicious!

 I’ve never been to Hokkaido and I haven’t actually tasted Hokkaido cupcakes before I started making these but if these cupcakes are any indication, then Hokkaido must be my spirit homeland.

 The last batch I baked tasted that much better the next day – and yes it’s a mystery why they lasted that long without getting devoured.
-Maybe someone hid them at the back of the fridge so no one can see them?).
+Maybe someone hid them at the back of the fridge so no one can see them?